 Side note, there are many situations where sleeping with nothing over your head is perfectly enjoyable, like if you’re headed out to a warm climate with no anticipated weather, for example.

 The kind of lighting you take with you on a fastpacking trip depends on what you plan to use it for.
 If you plan to do some night running and hiking, you’ll want a light with a powerful output for routefinding and obstacle identification on the trail.
 The most effective light I’ve found per unit of weight for night trail running while traveling ultralight are the products made by Zebralight.
-With one CR123 battery and with the included clip that allows you to attach it to the brim of a hat (and thus saving weight on the also-included-but-optional headlamp strap), they weigh in at under 90 grams.
+With one CR123 battery and with the included clip that allows you to attach it to the brim of a running hat (and thus saving weight on the also-included-but-optional headlamp strap), they weigh in at under 90 grams.

 If you only plan to use your light only in camp, all you really need is the Petzl e+Lite.
 It weighs under an ounce and puts off enough light to set up a sleep space, cook dinner, and read a map.